 - Return to the workbook and go through the questions at the end of the chapter you just read, either on your own or with others.

-FOR A LOOK AT OUR KICKSTARTER go to
+you can take A LOOK AT OUR KICKSTARTER at

 We are very grateful to our Book Supporters

 Brad Parks, Sati Sangha teacher-in-training ◼ Santa Barbara CA, USA

 Christine Johnson, Upaya Sangha ◼ Tucson AZ, USA